Skip to main content

 • asin — The Amazon Standard Identification Number

-• title - Product title from Amazon listing
+• title — Product title from the Amazon listing

 • upc — Primary UPC currently assigned (null if not available)